pvlib/pvlib-python/README.md

 Here are some of the major differences between our fork and PVLIB\_Python.
 Note that some of these differences have been resolved in the PVLIB\_Python [develop branch](https://github.com/Sandia-Labs/PVLIB_Python/tree/develop).

 * Remove pvl_ from module names.
-* Locations are now referred to as objects, not structs.
+* Locations are now ``pvlib.location.Location`` objects, not structs.
 * Return one DataFrame instead of a tuple of DataFrames.
 * Specify time zones using a string from the standard IANA Time Zone Database naming conventions or using a pytz.timezone instead of an integer GMT offset.
+We may add dateutils support in the future.
 * Add PyEphem option to solar position calculations.
 * Consolidation of similar modules.
 For example, functions from ``pvl_clearsky_ineichen.py`` and ``pvl_clearsky_haurwitz.py`` have been consolidated into ``clearsky.py``.
 Similar consolidations have occured for airmass, solar position, and diffuse irradiance modules.
 * ``irradiance.py`` has more AOI, projection, and irradiance sum and calculation functions
 * Removing Vars=Locals(); Expect...; var=pvl\_tools.Parse(Vars,Expect); pattern.
 Very few tests of input validitity remain.
 Garbage in, garbage out.
-* Removing unnecssary and sometimes undesired behavior such as setting maximum zenith=90.
+* Removing unnecssary and sometimes undesired behavior such as setting maximum zenith=90 or airmass=0.
-* ```__init__.py``` imports have been removed.
+* ``__init__.py`` imports have been removed.
 * Adding logging calls, removing print calls.
 * Code in reviewed modules is mostly PEP8 compliant.
 * Code in reviewed modules is mostly python 3 compatible.